-Churches can celebrate Older Adult Recognition Day any day in May that is appropriate for their planning and program ministry.
+Churches can celebrate Older Adult Recognition Day on any day in May that is appropriate for their planning and program ministry.
 By recognizing Older Americans Month, congregations celebrate the vital contributions of older adults whose knowledge, expertise, faith experience, and talents make our communities stronger.
-The theme for 2024 is Powered by Connection, which recognizes the profound impact that meaningful relationships and social connections have on the health and well-being of older adults.
+The theme for 2025: